V-G-spec/DLProject-MLP/Readme.md

 pip install -r requirements.txt
 ```

+Note: We run our experiments on Python version 3.9.18 (as included in `requirements.txt`).
+However, we recommend users to use the correct python executable to initiate the virtual environment

 ## Activation Maximization
-In the `Act_Max` folder, you will find all the files necessary to reproduce the results of "Activation Maximization" corresponding to Section 3.1 of our project.
+In the `src/Act_Max` folder, you will find all the files necessary to reproduce the "Activation Maximization" results corresponding to Section 3.1 of our project.

 ### Activation Maximization:
 Adjust the working directory at the top of each file.
 Explore `Act_Max_VGG_13.ipynb` and `Act_Max_B_12_W_1024.ipynb` notebooks to experiment with hyperparameters and regularization techniques.